-Issue of Duplicate NCD Certificate(s) issued in physical form shall be issued.
-Upon issuance of a duplicate NCD certificate, the original NCD certificate shall stand cancelled.
+Issue of Duplicate NCD Certificate(s) issued in physical form

 If NCD certificate(s) is/ are mutilated or defaced or the cages for recording transfers of Secured NCDs are fully utilised, the same may be replaced by us against the surrender of such certificate(s).
 Provided, where the NCD certificate(s) are mutilated or defaced, the same will be replaced as aforesaid only if the certificate numbers and the distinctive numbers are legible.